lovell/sharp/docs/api.md

 #### toBuffer([callback])

 Write image data to a Buffer, the format of which will match the input image by default.
-JPEG, PNG WebP, and RAW are supported.
+JPEG, PNG, WebP, and RAW are supported.

 `callback`, if present, gets three arguments `(err, buffer, info)` where: